-It started at the height of summer.
+It started a few weeks ago.
 I would wake in the middle of the night, heart thumping, throat sealing up like a keyhole.
 This feeling of panic, where did it come from?
 I knew exactly.

 Being a mom.

 Ridiculous, but also not so ridiculous.
 Even with school out for the year, fear dug in with its talons.
 Was I doing a good enough job raising my son?
 Is anybody?

 As I look around, I knew I wasn’t alone in my anxiety.
 Seems like every mom I know goes around in perpetual ‘headless chicken’ mode.
 For all the talk about letting kids be kids and learn to embrace boredom, we don’t exactly lead by example, do we?
 Moms these days are terrible at slowing down, myself included.
 We treat parenting like a sprint instead of the marathon that it is.
 We are totally over-parenting.

 Somehow parenting has become a high-powered career, and we—its frantic CEOs—are forever scheduling and micromanaging our employees, I mean, kids.
 Even in this golden age of globalization and consumer culture, instead of smugly counting our blessings, we work overtime at trying to manufacture perfect Insta-worthy lives, complete with perfect children.
-And this kind of pressure-cooker parenting is leading to crazy, unprecedented mental health concerns in both kids and adults alike.
+And this kind of pressure-cooker parenting is leading to unprecedented mental health concerns in both kids and adults alike.